-2.2c TH-RRH and RRH: Applicants must be currently receiving Emergency Solutions Grant (ESG) RRH funds and be in good standing with the NC ESG Office or operating a RRH project with other funding sources that adheres to the RRH program standards.
-(Exceptions may be made for Public Housing Authorities - PHAs are not eligible to apply for ESG funds but are eligible for CoC Program funding.
-[New Project Thresholds and Standards Form] Reviewer Notes: Thresh iold ation not provided PSH.
-RRH, TH-RRH Only: Services Resource Leverage Plan 2.3 (OC) CoC-funded projects should maximize the number of people they can serve by leveraging other sources of funding for services and dedicating most of their HUD funding towards housing assistance.
-This project leverages services funding for its clients and has a plan in place to increase the amount of its budget dedicated to housing assistance.
+2.2c TH-RRH and RRH: Applicants must be currently receiving Thresh old 2.20 Emergency Solutions Grant (ESG) RRH funds and be in good standing with the NC ESG Office or operating a RRH project with Met other funding sources that adheres to the RRH program 🗌 Unmet standards.
+(Exceptions may be made for Public Housing Authorities ation not provided - PHAs are not eligible to apply for ESG funds but are eligible for Unmet, document ation not provided CoC Program funding. 🗌 N/A [New Project Thresholds and Standards Form] Reviewer Notes: PSH, RRH, TH-RRH Only: Services Resource Leverage Plan 2.3 CoC-funded projects should maximize the number of people they (OC) can serve by leveraging other sources of funding for services and dedicating most of their HUD funding towards housing assistance.
+This project lowerages convises funding for its clients and has a This project leverages services funding for its clients and has a plan in place to increase the amount of its budget dedicated to housing assistance.
 To receive full points, the project should demonstrate: It currently has formal relationships with another agency (documented through an MOU, MOA, or contract) or a dedicated funding stream to provide some services specifically for project participants that are funded by another source besides CoC Program funds.
 [Submit MOU/MOA/contract or information on dedicated funding stream such as a contract] Services provided by other funding sources exceed the required 25% match by at least 15%.
 [Submit MOU/match letter] Reviewer Note: Project does not meet either criterion below.
 0 points Project documents leverage between 5-14% above match.
 5 points Project documents leverage at 15% or above match.
-10 points Hous ing First 2.4 (SB) This project uses a Housing First approach.
-Must meet all statements below to meet the threshold.
-Project should not have Thresh old (30) any policies and procedures that would result in screening out or terminating anyone for any of the reasons below, but policies do not have to explicitly include the statements below to meet the Met (ALL met) Unmet (1 or more missed) standard.The project does not screen out for:1) Having too little or no income
+10 points Hous ing First • 2.4 This project uses a Housing First approach.
+Must meet all (SB) statements below to meet the threshold.
+Project should not have Thresh οια \ \ any policies and procedures that would result in screening out or Met (ALL met) terminating anyone for any of the reasons below, but policies do not have to explicitly include the statements below to meet the Unmet (1 or more missed) standard.
+The project does not screen out for: 1) Having too little or no income